 Staff Competencies and Skills

 When implementing case management – whether you are working with a government or non-government agency – you should ensure that your staffs have appropriate skills and competencies to carry out case management in a safe and professional manner.
 Assessment of staff skills and competencies should take place as part of the recruitment processes.
+This can be done using competency framework available in the case management guidelines.

-Staff Training
+Staff Capacity Building

 Before starting capacity building activities, you must conduct an assessment of staff attitudes, skills and knowledge to appropriately target capacity building initiatives.
-In many cases, staff will need initial training on foundation knowledge areas and the case management steps as well as self-care.
+In many cases, staff will need initial training on foundation knowledge areas such as child development and risk assessments.

 Capacity building is more than just initial training.
-Staffs need the opportunity for initial supervised practice and on-going / refresher training and mentoring.
+Staffs need the opportunity for on-going / refresher training and mentoring.

 This can be carried out through: